This 30 second vegan barbecue sauce is made from just 5 ingredients. You probably have all of them in your refrigerator now.

 The first is a reuben.
 That tangy sauerkraut on top of seitan, tempeh, or tofu slathered in dressing and sandwiched between two slices of rye gets me every single time.
 (Here are my 10 favorite vegan reubens you don’t want to miss.)

 The other is a barbecue or soul bowl.

 The flavors always play so nice together.
 Sweet and smoky barbecue sauce combining with creamy vegan mac & cheese or vegan potato salad, slow cooked easy collard greens.
 And then a side of black eyed peas, vegan BBQ Soy Curls (shown below), or sticky seitan.

 I don’t need to look any further at the menu.
 My choice is clear.

 The main reason is that for a meal with so many elements, it’s the kind of thing I’d make for dinner.
-However, David isn’t into barbecue sauce or mac and cheese.
+However, David isn’t into barbecue sauce.